Why Cold Turkey Detox is Dangerous

 Cold turkey detox is not advised.
-It’s dangerous and can be detrimental to one’s mental and physical health.
-And due to the life-threatening withdrawal symptoms, they can cause, alcohol, benzodiazepine, and opiate detox should be monitored closely by a medical professional.
-The best way to do this is by entering into a medically supervised treatment environment.
+It’s dangerous and can harm one’s mental and physical health.
+And due to the life-threatening withdrawal symptoms they can cause, alcohol, benzodiazepine, and opiate detox should be monitored closely by a medical professional.
+The best way to do this is by entering a medically supervised treatment environment.

 Treatment for Addiction